-- There will be always a need for the pharmaceutical industries. - As the shift from essential drug policy to pharmaceutical policy of India; there is a need for
+- There will be always a need for the pharmaceutical industries. - As the shift from essential drug policy to pharmaceutical policy of India; there is a need for health science movement people's drug policy

-In which way pharmaceutical industries can strengthen the primary health care system a) Life skills, Communication skills and Computer skills
+In which way pharmaceutical industries can strengthen the primary health care system

-Self sufficient, self reliant, Bringing down the prices, production of high quality life saving drugs (vaccines, anti venoms) -source: from various books on drug related issues- Sochara library (find from references and books I read).
+• Self sufficient, self reliant, Bringing down the prices, production of high quality life saving drugs (vaccines, anti venoms)

+-source: from various books on drug related issues- Sochara library (find from references and books I read).